tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 KeyShareClientHello in the AAD of AEAD-Encrypt binds the ClientEncryptedSNI value to the ClientHello and prevents cut-and-paste attacks.

-Note: future extensions may end up reusing the server's ESNIKeyShareEntry for other purposes within the same message (e.g., encrypting other values).
+Note: future extensions may end up reusing the server's KeyShareEntry for other purposes within the same message (e.g., encrypting other values).
 Those usages MUST have their own HKDF labels to avoid reuse.